arkency/posts/posts/2013-01-02-blogging-for-developers.md

 There are many possible blogging platforms out there to be used, yet we decided not to use any of them.
 It was a controversial decision even inside our own, small team.
-Before we started blogging there was a heated discussion whether we should use something that can quickly get your running so that when you feel in a mood for a blog post there are no obstacles preventing you from writing.
+Before we started blogging there was a heated discussion whether we should use something that can quickly get you running so that when you feel in a mood for a blog post, there are no obstacles preventing you from writing.
 Or the alternative was to build something custom and have more control.
-We ended up using existing tools but put a little effor to combine them together into something that we like.
+We ended up using existing tools but put a little effort to combine them together into something that we like.

 <!-- more -->